 Sales and Development Manager

-Tamsyn oversees the Sales department, focusing on group and trade visitors as well as memberships and museum development.
-Originally from the UK, Tamsyn has a background in tourism and non-profit management, previously working for Club Med, Whistler and many other non-profit organizations, including the Canadian Cancer Society and the Squamish Hospital Foundation.
+Tamsyn oversees the Sales department, focusing on group and travel trade visitors as well as memberships and museum development.
+Originally from the UK, Tamsyn has a background in tourism and non-profit management, previously working for Club Med, The Westin Resort & Spa as well as non-profit organizations, including the Canadian Cancer Society and the Squamish Hospital Foundation.